 PROGRAMS/PARTNERSHIPS

-We are proud to financially support many programs/partnerships through the Tuscaloosa City Schools and Tuscaloosa County School System, including:
+We are proud to support and partner with many programs/partnerships through the Tuscaloosa City Schools and Tuscaloosa County School System, including:

 NEIGHBORHOOD BRIDGES

-Tuscaloosa City Bridges and Tuscaloosa County Bridges will engage the community in driving direct support and care to students and families in need!
+Neighborhood Bridges uses technology and social media to advocate for children and families in need.
+An email is sent to subscribers with lists of needs from the families in both City and County schools.
+The subscriber can then browse each need and choose the ones they want to help.
 Convenient drop sites are provided for donors and needed items can be shipped by Amazon.
 Donors receive an email to document their charitable donations.

 For more information: www.neighborhoodbridges.org